Beyond Markovian: Reflective Exploration via Bayes-Adaptive RL for LLM Reasoning: Experiments

 \paragraph{Token Efficiency.} We evaluate the token efficiency of BARL and baseline models by measuring the total number of tokens required to solve a problem.
 Specifically, in Figure \ref{fig_ablation_token}, we plot the pass@k accuracies and the corresponding average numbers of tokens, serving as a proxy for performance per token.
 In all the following ablations, we mainly analyze the models fine-tuned from Qwen2.5-Math-1.5B.
 We vary k from $1$ to $6$ and set the temperature to $1.0$, but observe that the GRPO and base models are less robust under sampling, resulting in decreased pass@1 performance (see Appendix \ref{app_greedy}).
 To account for this, we combine greedy decoding outputs with sampled outputs when computing token usage and accuracy.
 We omit the base model from the plots due to its significantly higher token consumption and lower asymptotic accuracy.
 We find that BARL achieves higher accuracies with substantially fewer tokens, requiring up to \textbf{39\%} fewer average tokens than the progress baseline, \textbf{50\%} fewer than GRPO, and over \textbf{90\%} fewer than the base model.

 \paragraph{Reflective Reasoning Behaviors.} To qualitatively assess the improved token efficiency of BARL, we analyze the frequency of reflective behaviors across problems of varying difficulty levels, as shown in Figure \ref{fig_sr}.
 For each problem, we sample $6$ responses per model and define its difficulty level by the number of incorrect responses.
 We use keyword-based detections \citep{liu2025understanding,yeo2025demystifying} to identify whether self-reflections appear in a response, and a problem is considered to exhibit self-reflection if at least one of its responses is identified.
 It can be observed that both models display fewer reflections on easier problems, and the base model exhibits a higher frequency of reflections despite achieving lower accuracies.
-This result reveals the weak correlation between the performance of LLMs and the response length or the frequency of reflections.
+This result reveals (1) the base model has acquired superficial stylistic reflection patterns during pre-training (e.g., from CoT annealing data) without effective exploration, whereas BARL yields more effective reflective exploration rather than stylistic patterns; and (2) the weak correlation between the performance of LLMs and the response length or the frequency of reflections.
 Rather, the effectiveness of thinking tokens and the efficiency of explorations are the determining factors, which we study in the following ablation.

 \paragraph{Effectiveness of CoTs.} We measure the effectiveness of the CoTs produced by different models by calculating the average Bayesian state-action values at each timestep, which naturally captures both the exploration and the exploitation aspects of the actions.
 Specifically, the Bayesian value is defined as $Q^\pi(b_t, s_t, a_t) = \EE_{\pi, \mathcal{M}\sim b_t}[r_{\mathcal{M}}(s_t, a_t) + Q^\pi(b_{t+1}, s_{t+1}, a_{t+1})]$, where the belief $b_t=p(\mathcal{M}|h_t)$.
 Unlike standard Q-values, the Bayesian Q-value not only incorporates the expected returns (exploitation) but also captures the value of information gained through belief updates (exploration).